 Above: looking all the way along towards Causeway Bay and beyond.
 Looks as though the Wanchai reclamation had just been finished and was awaiting development.
 Below: the tip of Kowloon can now be seen.
 In 1975 the old KCR terminus station was still standing (just) but Kowloon still lacked the high rise development that has taken over it of late (now that the airport has moved).

 A bit more of the peninsula revealed in these last two shots.
-Eagle-eyed and HK-savvy peeps will be able to spot the dark blur of Kowloon Park, Ocean Terminal, the Man buildings and a large dark area to the left of the Man buildings that I can only assume was newly reclaimed land west of Ferry St (?).
+Eagle-eyed and HK-savvy peeps will be able to spot the dark blur of Kowloon Park, Ocean Terminal, the Ferry Point Estate and a large dark area to the left of the Ferry Point Estate which is the old Yau Ma Tei typhoon shelter.